Bleeding Between Periods: Causes, Warning Signs, and When to See a Doctor

 3 min

-Bleeding between periods—also known as intermenstrual bleeding, spotting, or metrorrhagia—is more common than many realize.
-In most cases, it’s linked to temporary hormonal changes, a new birth control method, or even perimenopause.
+Bleeding between periods—also called intermenstrual bleeding, spotting, or metrorrhagia—can happen for several reasons.
+In many cases, occasional spotting is related to temporary hormonal changes, birth control adjustments, or perimenopause.

 1. Hormonal Imbalance

-Hormones regulate your entire menstrual cycle.
-Estrogen controls the growth of the uterine lining, while progesterone prepares the uterus for pregnancy.
-If either hormone is out of balance, you may experience irregular bleeding or spotting between periods.
+Hormones regulate the menstrual cycle.
+Estrogen stimulates growth of the uterine lining, while progesterone prepares the uterus for pregnancy.
+When these hormones become imbalanced, the menstrual cycle can be disrupted and lead to spotting between periods.

 Common causes of hormonal imbalance include: